Tipser/slate/source/includes/_tipser-elements-analytics.md

 ```
 _Quick links to object structures: [Product](#product-structure)_

-### View product
+### View product details
-When a product in a collection is viewed.
+It is emitted every time product tile is clicked and product dialog is displayed.

 `detail` object structure